DelphiWorlds/Kastri/Demos/FCMRebooted/ReadMe.md

 #### Linker Options

-For `Minimum iOS version supported`, when using **Firebase iOS SDK 11.2.0 - Delphi 12.2 or later**, ensure the value is set to: `13.0`
+For `Minimum iOS version supported`, when using **Firebase iOS SDK 11.2.0 - Delphi 12.2 or later**, ensure the value is set to: `13.0`.
+For iOS Simulator the value should be `14.0`

-For the `Options passed to the LD linker` option in the Project Options for iOS Device 64-bit, ensure you have a value of:
+For the `Options passed to the LD linker` option in the Project Options for iOS Device 64-bit (or iOS Simulator if you are building for that), ensure you have a value of:
 ```
 -ObjC -rpath /usr/lib/swift -weak_library /usr/lib/swift/libswift_Concurrency.dylib -weak_library /usr/lib/swift/libswift_StringProcessing.dylib -weak_library /usr/lib/swift/libswiftDataDetection.dylib  -weak_library /usr/lib/swift/libswiftFileProvider.dylib
 ```